molecule/molecule.github.io/_post/nsf-grfp-application-advice.md

 - It's not hyperbole if it's true.
 - Get passion in there, reviewers look for that.
 - Keep re-reading app info.
 Impression of what's required may change with time.
+- My first sentence: "I don't recall feeling nervous about my decision to drop out of college and go to clown school."
+My advisor really wanted me to take this out because it starts off w/ something "negative".
+I kept it in because I kept getting feedback that it blew people away when they read it, and they wanted to keep reading.
+Plus, I knew I had enough "regular" accomplishments (publications, graduated from a good school, know how to write w/ language of academia, etc) to assuage any concerns that I'm just a kooky nut.

 #### Research Proposal
+- Purpose of proposal: keep reviewer awake, clear, consistent, etc.
 - Tell them what you want to study, why it's important.
 Reviewers may know nothing about this topic.
 Tell people what's known so far, in a way that makes your reviewers feel intelligent.
 They'll like you and rate you higher.
 - Reviewers look at proposal as evidence that you have research ability, can think clearly, can communiate clearly, shows your potential.
 Choose a topic that allows you to demonstrate that.
 - Don't change your mind thru the proposal - write it down clearly and define it.
 Be consistent.
 Review what you've said you're doing, to make sure it is consistent.
 - At most 3 sentences of background before you get to what you're doing in your research proposal.
 - Include publications/references as relevant.
+- Figures in proposal?
+Doyle: yes, do it.
+Flowsheet for methodology, pic of complex equipment.
+Not more than one.
+But they take up a lot of space, don't use one unless it's super worth it.
 - "Write it like an academic" --> Don't feel you have to write like research papers are written, because they're often horrible.
 People who can write well feel that when they do tech writing they must adopt this new boring style.
 Don't do that, keep reviewers awake and use an active voice.
 - Technical communication is hard.
 Don't underestimate this.
 Probably apocryphal tale of dean of eng here at Berkeley, speaking w alumni and donors about how well-qualified undergraduates are: Not only did eng. undergrads have better SAT scores in Math and other areas, but they came in w better qualifications in writing.
 One donor raised their hand and said "so what is it you do to them because by the time they get to me they can't write at all."
 - NSF requests description of the resources, how do you do that as an undergrad when you don't know what school you'll need?
 Don't get into crazy specifics, most universities will have access/can arrange visits.